payaswinirauta/uav-fault-detection/README.md

 # UAV Fault Detection

-A machine learning-powered UAV (drone) fault detection system.
-Predicts potential faults using motor RPM, gyroscope, and accelerometer sensor data.
-Backend built with FastAPI; frontend uses HTML/CSS with floating drone animations.
+This project implements a Machine Learning–based UAV fault detection system using real multivariate drone sensor data.
+The model is trained to classify fault vs no-fault conditions using motor RPM, gyroscope, and accelerometer readings.

+Model training is documented in `train_model.ipynb` (trained on Kaggle using CMU/NASA UAV dataset).

 ---